 - NEKOPALIVE note (2016)

 Created by Chinese-born artist Sayori (currently living in Japan) under the name NEKO WORKs, NEKOPARA is an eroge visual novel series based on a series of doujinshi also created by NEKO WORKs.
 Censored versions of Vols.
-1, 2, and 3 are available to purchase on Steam, with the 18+ versions (and corresponding Steam patches) being available on dlsite, Denpasoft, and NEKO WORKs' own download site.
-Vol. 0 is available only on Steam in "all-ages" form, and NEKOPALIVE is free-to-play through Steam.
+1, 2, and 3 are available to purchase on Steam, with the 18+ versions (and corresponding Steam patches) being available on dlsite, Denpasoft, and NEKO WORKs' own download site; the 18+ patches were later added on Steam as DLCs after they were allowed by platform policy.
+Vol. 0 and Extra are available only on Steam in "all-ages" form, and NEKOPALIVE is free-to-play through Steam.

 A Kickstarter for an animated OVA adaptation was announced in December 27th, 2016 and went live two days later.
 After launch, the kickstarter reached it's $100,000 goal within an hour, and finished a little shy of $1,000,000.
 A second campaign for those with PayPal and Stripe was launched a few days later, taking the total past that final stretch goal.
 The OVA was released ahead of schedule on December 21, 2017 due to an accidental early leak to some Kickstarter backers.